 Size Tested: 25.7"

-Like most of the pneumatic risers, the M2B ClassicRiser does require some effort to lower.
-As a result, it is noticeably more difficult to transition between standing and sitting than with an electric riser.
+Pneumatic risers typically require a bit of effort to lower, and the M2B ClassicRiser is no exception.
+It's noticeably more difficult to transition between standing and sitting than with an electric riser.
 That said, unless you expect to test the weight limits of this model or you have a strength-related medical condition, this shouldn't be a dealbreaker for you, as it still lowers with ease once you overcome the initial resistance from the spring.
-Unlike many of the other models in our review, this riser has 12 pre-programmed fixed heights, meaning you may not be able to achieve the same degree of finesse in height adjustment.
-However, this did not impede our reviewers from achieving the appropriate rise for their work set-up.
+This riser is unique in that it has 12 pre-programmed fixed heights.
+Despite being limited to those 12 heights, we were always able to find an appropriate rise for our work setup.
 Finally, the M2B has some minor side-to-side wobbling when elevated, but it's not significant enough to affect typing.
-However, keep this in mind if you are an aggressive typer and your surface desk isn't stable, or if you plan to load your converter up with heavy dual monitors.
-Overall, this is an excellent option for someone seeking a versatile, durable, and aesthetically pleasing sit-to-stand workstation who doesn't mind the extra effort required by a pneumatic lift over an electric option.Maximum Weight: 35 lbs
+You may want to keep this in mind if you are an aggressive typer and your surface desk isn't stable, or if you plan to load your converter up with heavy dual monitors.
+Overall, this is an excellent option for someone seeking a versatile, durable, and good-looking sit-to-stand workstation who doesn't mind the extra effort required by a pneumatic lift over an electric option.Maximum Weight: 35 lbs

 Product Weight: 50.6 lbs

 Size Tested: 35"